Registration Levels

 Level A

-• standardised tests of achievement
+• Standardised tests of achievement

-• standardised group tests of scholastic aptitude which report a single score
+• Standardised group tests of scholastic aptitude which report a single score

-• diagnostic tests of achievement.
+• Diagnostic tests of achievement.

 Level B

-• multi-aptitude tests
+• Abilities tests

 Level C

-• individual intelligence tests
+• Personality tests

 Professional Obligations of Test Users